-Great vacation homes requires a blend of natural surroundings, charming municipality, exemplary architecture, and an unspoken invitation to put your feet up and relax.
-Thankfully, Canada’s vast and varied landscapes offer mountain retreats, lakeside lounging, and painterly skies.
-Here are some prime locations for your future vacation home:
+A great vacation home requires a blend of important features: stunning natural surroundings, convenient nearby amenities, exemplary architecture, and an unspoken invitation to put your feet up and relax.
+Thankfully, Canada’s vast and varied landscapes offer mountain retreats, lakeside recreation, and painterly skies.
+Here are some of the most prime locations for your future vacation home.

-The Niagara region is constantly buzzing in the summer season.
-Tourists may be lured by the falls, but owners know the area is rich with far more than misty boat rides (although those have an undeniable appeal, too).
+The Niagara region is a popular spot in the summer season: tourists are lured by the falls, but owners know the area is rich with far more than the undeniable appeal of misty boat rides.
 Vineyards and a bevy of culinary offerings will satiate even the most discerning palate.
 Bring a bottle back to your lakeside retreat for sunset as you mull over tomorrow’s boating adventure.
-The community feel is topped off with a great local love for the Shaw Festival.
+The community feel of Niagara is topped off with a great local love for the world-class Shaw Festival.

 Situated just under an hour’s drive from Calgary and only minutes from Banff National Park, Canmore is the ideal halfway point between city lights and resort-style living.
 The town offers homebuyers freedom from the “Need to Reside” clauses in place in both Banff and Jasper National Parks, while keeping the mountains in close proximity.

 Enjoy this modern cabin in the woods and take in the seasons from your sunny balcony overlooking the Rockies.
 Golfers, meanwhile, can drop by the Les Furber-designed Silvertip Resort to play the par-72 course.
 Considering the sweeping vistas and opportunities for leisure and sport, it’s no wonder Canmore is calling vacationers home.